 I2C communication for PIC uses the MSSP module.
 This module is in charge of both SPI and I2C so there’s no way to use both simultaneously, at least, for PIC16 devices.
-Similar to the Arduino UNO, the SDA and SCL pins for a PIC is defined.
+Similar to the Arduino UNO, the PIC has its own SDA and SCL pins.

 Here’s a more detailed tutorial for PIC I2C.

-To help you visualize I2C, let’s use the MPU6050 as an example device.
+To help you visualize the protocol, let’s use the MPU6050 as an example device.

 - I2C Start condition

 - Write the device address (0x68, assuming AD0 is low)

 - Write the register address of the low byte of X-acceleration (0x3C)